sfergusond/Running2Win-Strava-Importer/README.md

 8. Hit ENTER on your keyboard and let the program run.
 It will take a while.
 Avoid logging into your Strava account while the program runs.

 9. Strava.com may timeout before all of your activities are loaded.
-If so, check the date of the most recent activity that was uploaded and run the program again (from step 7) with a new start date (change the ```-a``` flag).
-  * You can use the UP or DOWN arrow keys to load previously run commands into the current command prompt instead of retyping everything
+If so, check the date of the most recent activity that was uploaded and run the program again (from step 7) with a new start date (change the ```-a``` flag). _You can use the UP or DOWN arrow keys to load previously run commands into the current command prompt instead of retyping everything_

-Note: Currently the program can only support logging into Strava via a Google account, Facebook account, or email/password combination.
-It does not work with Apple logins.
+Note: Currently the program can only support logging into Strava via a Google account, Facebook account, or email/password combination. __It does not work with Apple logins__.
 Make sure the login method flag is set appropriately.

-Note: Usernames and passwords are not stored by the program
+__Note: Usernames and passwords are not stored by the program__

 # Usage